gsrajpurohit/character-count/README.md

 ### Support
 If you found a bug or have a feature suggestion, please email me on rajpurohitganpat@gmail.com.
-If you need help with implementing the colorbox in your project feel free to contact me on rajpurohitganpat@gmail.com.
+If you need help with implementing the char-count in your project feel free to contact me on rajpurohitganpat@gmail.com.

 License The plugin is available under the [MIT license](https://opensource.org/licenses/MIT).